danipoma/OL-Connect-utility-scripts/README.md

 to next 100 lines (unless there are less lines).

 ## mappingHelper_PDF.js
-- Contains utility functions for Objectif Lune's PlanetPress Connect Application - PDF mapper format.
+- Contains utility functions for Objectif Lune's PlanetPress Connect Application (DataMapper) - PDF mapper format.

 Methods/Functions meant for public use are decorated with @public keyword.